shaqura/blogsymfony/README.md

 1- The first version with security , this is the link :  https://securityblogsymfony.herokuapp.com/

 2- The second version without security (So you can see the other part of the project ) , this is the link : https://blogsymfony.herokuapp.com/

+***The Third problem :*** My computer has been Breakdown from a time.
+For this reason, I am limited to university time to work on the project.